asyncisnotagoodlib/ayana-tos/ToS.md

 - **Support**: If you have any questions about these Terms of Service or need support, please contact us at [Our support server](https://discord.gg/2HthVB9FEv).

-By using Zeppy, you acknowledge that you have read, understood, and agree to these Terms of Service.
+By using Ayana, you acknowledge that you have read, understood, and agree to these Terms of Service.